By Vincent Kao, NEXT.0 Senior Creative Director

 CD’s job: give inspiration, get ideas

 With a Jamboard in our conference room, I no longer have to rely on bad jokes to re-engage my team.
-Interaction is as simple as turning on a phone or tablet.
-Brainstorming feels like collaborative teamwork and is just more fun than the alternative.
+Advertising can be old school, but how you come up with ideas shouldn’t be.
 Our best ideas are now always born in a fun and interactive environment.

 Jamboard is a cloud-based, collaboration device that helps creative directors brainstorm better by combining the tech of a tablet and projector with the simplicity of a whiteboard.